Cornell-MAE-UG/sp26-portfolio-ns2248/_projects/2026-statics-measurement.md

 ![Nutcracker Design](/sp26-portfolio-ns2248/assets/images/IMG_8303.jpeg)

 ## Discussion
-The hollow aluminum cylindrical handle works, because the calculated vertical deflection of 2.69 mm is less than the allowed deflection of 5.4 mm.
+The hollow aluminum cylindrical handle works because the calculated vertical deflection of 4 mm is less than the allowed deflection of 5.4 mm.
 Thus, the design would minimize the deflection to at most 2% of the 27cm handle.